Oakley station (California)

-Oakley station is a planned station that will be a stop on Amtrak California's San Joaquin service.
+Oakley station is a planned station that will be a stop on Amtrak California's Gold Runner service.
 It is located near Main Street between O'Hara Avenue and 2nd Street.
 The station was partially funded by a 2018 grant from California's Transit and Intercity Rail Capital Program.
-Construction is expected to be completed by 2022.
+Construction was expected to be completed by 2022.
+By March 2023, the station was expected to open in the third quarter of 2024, replacing Antioch–Pittsburg station.
+As of July 2025, ground breaking on construction of the platform is expected to start in the first quarter of 2026.